 Let’s look at the different types of fat:

 Saturated fats are found in dairy products, meat, ghee, and coconut oil, and have experienced very bad press over the past 60 years.
-They're associated with elevated risk of heart disease was a theory propagated in the 1950s, however much disagreement exists among experts, about the results of studies regarding the link between saturated fat intake and elevated CVD risk.
+Their association with an elevated risk of heart disease was a theory propagated in the 1950s, however much disagreement exists among experts about the results of studies regarding the link between saturated fat intake and elevated CVD (Cardiovascular disease) risk.
 Some argue that saturated fats are the preferred source of fuel for the heart and that they are in fact essential for a healthy functioning body, due to the fact that 50% of the cell membrane is made up of saturated fat3.

 This controversy now even has its own Wikipedia page which summarises a number of the conflicting studies and their authors4.
 The jury is out on saturated fat and it is an ongoing debate with arguments on both sides.
 If you choose to include animal fats in your diet, try and purchase the highest quality you can afford, going for organic and grass fed meat where possible.